- A broken hip (also called hip fracture) is a fracture that occurs in the femur (thigh bone) and often requires surgery.

 - The patient’s medical history, including his or her current health condition

 - The patient’s ability to successfully endure and recover from surgery

 - Other risks associated with surgery

-Once it is determined that treatment without surgery is to at first be attempted, then the patient will be given pain medications, encouraged to move and walk gingerly whenever possible in order to avoid some of the complications linked to lying in bed for long periods of time.
+Once it is determined that treatment without surgery is preferred, then the patient will be given pain medications and will be encouraged to move and walk gingerly whenever possible in order to avoid some of the complications linked to lying in bed for long periods of time.

 Healing could then take many weeks or months, with intermittent monitoring by way of X-rays and other types of scans.
-The patient’s doctors would then also have to monitor inactivity-related issues such as bed sores, blood clots and pneumonia.
-A stay in a skilled nursing facility would often be the best place for rehabbing from a broken hip.
+The patient’s doctors would also monitor potential inactivity-related issues such as bed sores, blood clots and pneumonia.
+In some cases, a stay in a skilled nursing facility might be recommended as an optimal place for rehabbing from a broken hip.